How to Fix an Overheating Laptop: 3 Key Tips and Solutions

 Finally, you can apply fresh thermal grease to the interface between the CPU and its heat sink.
 Again, please consult the laptop’s manual or manufacturer to obtain instructions on how to disassemble these components.

-2. Keep the Laptop on a Hard & Flat Surface
+2. Keep the Laptop on a Hard and Flat Surface

 Most laptops suck in cooling air through their bottoms.
 Uneven surfaces, like a blanket, pillow, or your lap, obstruct your laptop’s airflow.
-Subsequently, the cooling is impaired, heat builds up, the surface becomes hot, the temperature of sucked in cooling air increases, and eventually the laptop overheats.
+Subsequently, cooling is impaired, heat builds up, your laptop surfaces get hot, the temperature of sucked in cooling air increases, and eventually the laptop is overheating.

 3. Invest in a Laptop Cooler or Cooling Pad

 Laptop coolers are meant to provide additional cooling.
 However, getting the wrong cooler can actually make the problem worse.
 Before you purchase a cooler, you need to understand the flow of air into and out of your laptop.

 As mentioned above, most laptops suck in air for cooling from the bottom.
 This makes sense because warm air rises upwards.
 However, a cooler that sits underneath the laptop and sucks air away from it, does not contribute to laptop cooling and rather accelerates overheating.